 An applicant with a bachelor’s or master’s Degree in another discipline will be required to take only the 30 credits of nursing courses and MATH 504 Statistics will be required if not satisfied in transfer.

 Registered Nursing is the top occupation in terms of career growth.
-More than 45.1% of employers require new hires to have a minimum of a bachelor’s degree, while 79.6% express a strong preference for B.S.N. graduates, according to the American Association of Colleges of Nursing.
+More than 45.1% of employers require new hires to have a minimum of a bachelor’s degree, while 79.6% express a strong preference for BSN graduates, according to the American Association of Colleges of Nursing.
 Further career advancement into leadership positions can be achieved by pursuing a master’s in nursing.